r4ks/nopCommerce/src/Plugins/Nop.Plugin.Widgets.HumanResource/Readme.md

 └───Web.Framework
     └───Factories
 ```
-Basically is recommended to put all Adminitrative related things inside Areas/Admin with the exception of Domains, Migrations, Infrastructure, Mapping and Services.
+Everything resembles the nopCommerce project inside the plugin here, you will find everything in place as in the nopCommerce.
-All public related things you can put inside the normal Views, Controllers, Factories, Components, Validators ... folders on the plugins root.
+You Are free to rename this HumanResource Namespace and Employee table to whatever you want.

 ## Plugin Main File
 Normally it's named as the Last part of the plugins project name.
+Sometimes this file is suffixed with Plugin on the name you are free to choose one that make you happy.
 This file contains a class that implements BasePlugin, IWidgetPlugin and IAdminMenuPlugin.
 There you can find the Install, Uninstall, Update methods that will be executed when the user install, uninstall or change the version.
 IAdminMenuPlugin interface implementors are have the right to add menu items on the admin side menu, look the method ManageSiteMapAsync(SiteMapNode rootNode).